 - Need: To increase access to medical screening for miners in New Mexico.

 - Intervention: A mobile screening clinic with telemedicine capability screens miners for respiratory and other conditions.

-- Results: In a recent survey, 92% of miners reported their care as very good, while the other 8% reported it as good.
-Since 1989, the program has served 6,685 miners.
+- Results: In a survey, 92% of miners reported their care as very good, while the other 8% reported it as good.
+The program has expanded to three other states.